MShumaker24/GVSU-CIS350-TeamRetro/docs/proposal-template.md

 # Estimated Timeline

-(Figure out what your major milestones for this project will be, including how long you anticipate it *may* take to reach that point)
-Milestones:
+Milstones:
-1. Create a single dot(ship) on a blank map (1-2 days)
+1. Create a single dot(ship) on a blank map
-2. Make that ship fire another dot(lazer) (3-5 days)
+2. Make that ship fire another dot(lazer)
-3. Make a dot(asteroid) drop from the top of the screen directly above the ship (5-7 days)
+3. Make a dot(asteroid) drop from the top of the screen directly above the ship
-4. Make the fired lazer connect with the asteroid, destroying it and awarding points (4-5 days)
+4. Make the fired lazer connect with the asteroid, destroying it and awarding points
 5. Make the asteroids fall in different places and directions.
-(3-4 days)
 6. Create movement for the ship.
-(3-4 days)
 7. Change the dots to images(ship, lazer, asteroid).
-(1-2 days)
-8. Create enemies that move in different patterns than the asteroids, with different potential attacks (7-10 days)
+8. Create enemies that move in different patterns than the asteroids, with different potential attacks
 9. Create ranomly generated drops from the asteroids containing different lazer or movement upgrades.
-(5-7 days)
-10. Create boss fights if time permits.(7-14 days)
+10. Create boss fights if time permits.

 # Anticipated Problems

-(Describe any problems you foresee that you will need to overcome) Each of us have limited experience in making a game, so we will need to spend some time learning how to go through each step.
+Each of us have limited experience in making a game, so we will need to spend some time learning how to go through each step.
 We also don't know exactly what software we may need or how long it will take us.
 Running into issues that will put us behind is possible at any point throughout the project.